jlevy/og-equity-compensation/README.md

 🚧 Add a tip about how this isn’t at all the same as trading in options on stocks, or buying stock options (differentiate ESOs as a type of stock option)

-🄳 The **strike price** is the *fixed* price per share that stock options allow.
+🄳 The **strike price** is the fixed price per share at which stock options can be exercised, as set in an employee's stock option agreement.
 The strike price is generally set lower (often much lower) than what people expect will be the future value of the stock, which means you can make money when you sell the stock.

 - 🚧 Add real-world example of a famously low strike price that paid off beyond expectations